Postgraduate Course: Psychology of Language Learning (LASC11015)

 On completion of this course, the student will be able to:

-- gain an understanding of language learning from a linguistic and cognitive perspective
+- understand language learning from a linguistic and cognitive perspective

-- gain an understanding of neurolinguistic factors in language learning and bilingualism
+- understand neurolinguistic factors in language learning and bilingualism

 |Reber, A. 1989.
 Implicit learning and tacit knowledge.
 Journal of Experimental Psychology: General 118: 219-235.|